- Labor and delivery patients are permitted one support person. Certified doulas will be allowed in addition to the patient’s support person.

 Visitors during labor are chosen by the mother.
 All other visitors must remain in the waiting area located outside of the unit.
 Please advise your visitors that it may be an hour or longer before they will be able to visit, as we may be providing care to you and your baby.
 It’s also important that you have some personal time to bond with your infant.

-If your baby must be delivered by c-section, our Maternity Center offers two operating rooms and a recovery room—there is no need to be moved to the main OR of the hospital.
+If your baby must be delivered by c-section, our maternity center offers two operating rooms and a recovery room—there is no need to be moved to the main operating room of the hospital.
 One support person may accompany you in the operating room during the delivery.

 Maternal-Fetal Medicine consultations are available with an OB/GYN for women who have ongoing medical problems or who have had complications in a prior pregnancy.
 Couples who are planning a pregnancy may come for a pre-conception consultation to discuss similar issues.
 During your consultation, you can expect a comprehensive review of your past medical records, a detailed discussion of your risks and the potential outcome of future pregnancies, and a management plan to help you achieve the best possible outcome in future pregnancies.